China calls the shots in Asia's currency war

 With most Asian countries either selling their exports to China or competing with the Chinese for a share of declining global demand, the race to have competitive currencies could become intense.

-Piron estimates the Philippine peso PHP=, the Thai baht THB=, the Singapore dollar SGD= and the rupiah are most at risk because of their being overvalued in trade-weighted terms relative to history, while the Taiwan dollar TWD= and Indian rupee INR= are less so.
+Piron estimates the Philippine peso, the Thai baht, the Singapore dollar and the rupiah are most at risk because of their being overvalued in trade-weighted terms relative to history, while the Taiwan dollar and Indian rupee are less so.

 Still, analysts reckon things would get ugly only if China makes some kind of dramatic move, such as shifting its mid-point sharply weaker or moving away from shadowing the dollar to tracking a more broad basket of currencies.